Heartbreaker (Free album): Recording

 Island Records boss Chris Blackwell disliked the band's initial mix of the album and drafted regular engineer Andy Johns to solve the problem; in January 1973 the album was ready for release.

+The track "Easy on My Soul" would later be re-recorded by Rodgers and Kirke with their subsequent band Bad Company.
+This version was released as the B-side to the band's second single "Movin' On".

 Reception

 The album was, by Free's standards, a huge success.
-It became their third top-ten album in the UK (reaching #9), and reached No. 47 in America, which was also a considerable success for the band.
-Also, the single release "Wishing Well" became their third-most successful single, reaching No. 7.
+It became their third top-ten album in the UK, peaking at No. 9, and reached No. 47 in the US, which was also a considerable success for the band.
+Also, the single release "Wishing Well" became their third-most successful single, reaching No. 7 in the UK.
 It is widely regarded as one of their definitive songs.

 Despite the success of the album and impending tour of America, it finally became apparent that the band had passed the point of no return.
 Kossoff being credited as an additional musician came as a shock to the entire band.
 Kossoff spiralled to his lowest ebb and was unable to go to America; he was replaced, for the tour, by Wendell Richardson from Osibisa, against Rodgers' instincts.
 Richardson proved (through no fault of his own) to be the wrong choice, and once the tour ended the band finally gave up.
 Rodgers and Kirke formed Bad Company with Mick Ralphs (formerly of Mott the Hoople) and Boz Burrell (formerly of King Crimson); Yamauchi joined Faces; Bundrick became a session musician and eventually became a regular keyboard player with the Who; Kossoff formed his own band Back Street Crawler, which Bundrick joined in the later stages of.
-After one solo album by Kossoff "Backstreet Crawler" was well received, and one Backstreet Crawler Band release " The Band Plays On" and live dates in the UK in 1975, and USA in 1976, Kossoff regained his playing form.
+After one solo album by Kossoff Backstreet Crawler was well received, and one Backstreet Crawler band release The Band Plays On and live dates in the UK in 1975, and USA in 1976, Kossoff regained his playing form.
 The guitarist sadly died of a Pulmonary Embolism on board a plane bound for New York on 19 March 1976, at the age of 25.
-A further Backstreet Crawler album called " 2nd Street" was released posthumously which is also well regarded.
+A further Backstreet Crawler album called 2nd Street was released posthumously which is also well regarded.